-The photo was originally shared last year by Forest Park Nature Center in Illinois.
-The Facebook post states that the replica nest is housed at Hueston Woods State Park in Ohio.
+The photo was originally posted on social media by the Forest Park Nature Center and is housed at Hueston Woods State Park in Ohio.
+It serves as a reminder of how incredible bald eagle nesting behavior truly is.

 Amazing!
 We follow our eagles in Central Pa on facebook.
 A wonderful woman and someone (maybe her husband?) post everything from begining to to end each year.
 They make sure the cams are in the right spot and keep them and the area in perfect condition.
 No wonder they have so many followers and appreciation and respect.
 About 5 years ago my dad was dying, and my brother set him up with an i pad to watch them.
 It made him so happy!
 They are amazing!
 My husband and I know of 3 or 4 places to watch them in motion. they are beautiful.